 - Potassium (44.8 mg – 1% RDV)

-The nutrient of chia seeds do not end here, it also contains essential fatty acids alpha-linolenic and linoleic acid, mucin, strontium, Vitamins A, B, E, and D, and minerals including sulphur, iron, iodine, magnesium, manganese, niacin, thiamine, and they are a rich source of anti-oxidants.
+The nutrients don’t end here – chia also contains essential fatty acids, alpha-linolenic and linoleic acid, mucin, and strontium.
+It also has Vitamins A, B, E, and D, and minerals including sulphur, iron, iodine, magnesium, manganese, niacin, thiamine.
+They are a rich source of antioxidants.

-The best part is, they are also considered a “whole grain” food, usually grown organically naturally free of gluten.
+The best part is that they’re also considered a “whole grain” food, usually grown organically naturally free of gluten.

-You can buy chia seeds, quinoa, manuka honey, apple cider vinegar in Singapore from here:-
+You can buy chia, quinoa, manuka honey, apple cider vinegar in Singapore from:

-Share in comments how you eat your chia seeds!
+Share in the comments on how you eat your chia seeds!